 Fashion industry in Poland 2016 – Report

-The aim of the study was to supply new information and fresh data describing current market conditions, analyses of product distribution featuring the most popular channels in the region, and expert analysis of Poland’s macroeconomic status and potential impacts on the growth of the retail clothing and footwear market.
+The aim of the study was to supply new information and fresh data describing current market conditions.
+We also wanted to analyze the product distribution featuring the most popular channels in the region.
+The report also includes expert analysis of Poland’s macroeconomic status and potential impacts on the growth of the retail clothing and footwear market.

-The largest and most important clothing manufacturers in Poland include: Bytom SA, LPP SA, Warmia SA, GETEX, Telimena SA, DCG SA, Vistulagroup.
+The largest and most important clothing manufacturers in Poland include Bytom SA, LPP SA, Warmia SA, GETEX, Telimena SA, DCG SA, Vistulagroup.

 At this moment, it is highly noticeable how this sector has changed during the last few years.
-On every street in Warsaw you can see many people wearing Polish designs like Lilou, Batycki, Wojas, Bytom, Vistula, Hexeline.
+On every street in Warsaw, you can see many people wearing Polish designs like Lilou, Batycki, Wojas, Bytom, Vistula, Hexeline.

 Polish Fashion industry can boast of the famous designers, who are already known worldwide: Gosia Baczyńska, Maciej Zień, Eva Minge, La Mania, Bohoboco or Paprocki&Brzozowski.